amycartwright/Amy-Cartwright/V&AResidency/index3.md

 ### Proposal

-I want to use these three months to further my research into non-human dancers.
-Working with abstract forms I will explore different  to create agency for non-human dancers in the performance space.
+I want to use these three months to further my practical research into non-human dancers.
+Working with abstract robotic forms I will explore how to create agency for non-human dancers in a live performance space.
 I will explore different methods of sensing other bodies in the space and different types of mechanical motion.
 Questions I am interested in:

 * Does the non-human dancer need to use motion data or can the data be collected in some other way?
 * How far can our perception of agency be stretched.
 Does more abstraction equal less agency?